bamarler/bamarler/README.md

-### Hi there 👋 I am a third year Computer Science and Physics major interested in AI, SWE, Supply Chain, and learning new things! 😄
+### Hi there 👋 I am a third year Computer Science and Physics major at Northeastern University.
+I am always trying to learn new things, and right now I am interested in AI research! 😄

 <!--
 **bamarler/bamarler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.